15 Tips for Surviving the Holidays During Divorce

 This time of year is hard enough without going down memory lane.

 - Remind yourself of the things to be grateful.
-If you are having a hard time with this one, check out

 - Do something for someone else.
 Find a way for your children to contribute to something with meaning.
 Participate in some form of